 Stress-Strain and Young's Modulus

-Calculate stress, strain, and Young's modulus for materials under load.
+Calculate stress, strain, and Young's modulus for materials under tension or compression.

 The Formulas